The Limit of the Empirical Measure of the Product of Two Independent Mallows Permutations: Two Key Lemmas

 We will sometimes omit the third argument and simply use $u(x, y)$ to denote $u(x, y, \beta)$, if no confusion arises from the context.
 We use the symbol $u_{\beta}$ or $u$ to denote the measure on $[0, 1]\times[0,1]$ which has density $u(x, y, \beta)$ with respect to the Lebesgue measure $\lambda$.

-Theorem \ref{M1} is a one dimensional analog of the result above.
-It is unknown to us whether Theorem \ref{M1} can be obtained directly from Starr's result.
-In the remainder of this section, we prove a sequence of technical lemmas to show Theorem \ref{M1}.
+To prove Lemma \ref{M1}, we show that any convergent subsequence of the empirical measures $\{\frac{\pi(a_n)}{n} \}$ has limiting density $u(a, y, \beta)$ and the theorem follows from the standard result of convergence of measures (Theorem \ref{thm:AshDade}).
+It is unknown to us whether Lemma \ref{M1} can be obtained directly from Theorem \ref{T1}.
+In the remainder of this section, we prove a sequence of technical lemmas to show Lemma \ref{M1}.
 The following lemma says that the result of Theorem \ref{T1} also holds when $f$ is an indicator function of any rectangle.

 \begin{lemma} Under the same conditions as in Theorem \ref{T1}, for any $\epsilon >0$,

 for any $R = [x_1, x_2]\times[y_1, y_2] \subset [0, 1]\times[0, 1]$. \end{lemma} \begin{proof} First we show that for any $R = [x_1, x_2]\times[y_1, y_2]$ and any $\epsilon >0$, when $n$ is sufficiently large,